 Performance management may be more critical than ever for companies that are still operating a work-from-home model, especially with all the uncertainty and disruption over the past year.
 People typically want to hear directly from you how they are doing, where they are excelling, and what areas they can improve on.

-How do you get the most out of these regular performance meetings?
+How do you get the most out of these annual performance reviews?

 - Make it a discussion; people want to collaborate and be a part of something.
 If the environment is more casual and laid back, you will get honest feedback and participation.